AdaCore/gnatdashboard/docs/source/webui/presentation.rst

 | The ``line`` button, allow you to order message by line.

 If GNATmetric is activated, you can see them in the ``File Metric`` tab.
+If there are Race condition, you can see them in the ``Race condition`` tab.
 .. _Add review:

 |  In the ``File message`` tab you can: